panama corporation guide

 • General Partnership (Sociedad Colectiva): In this structure, all partners have unlimited liability and share in the management responsibilities.

-• Limited Partnership (Sociedad en Comandita): This hybrid structure includes general partners with unlimited liability and limited partners whose liability is restricted to their capital contributions.
+• Limited Partnership (Sociedad en Comandita): Hybrid structure including general partners with unlimited liability and limited partners whose liability is restricted to their capital contributions.

 • Private Interest Foundation: Although not a corporate structure, it is often used for asset protection and estate planning.
 It is suitable for investors seeking to protect personal or family assets.